-Disabled persons are a protected class under the federal Americans with Disabilities Act (ADA).
-This law makes it illegal for employers to discharge, fail to promote, fail to hire, or otherwise mistreat an individual because of a physical or mental handicap so long as that person is able to perform the job.
-It also requires employers to make reasonable accommodations for employees with special needs.
+Disabled people are a protected class under federal and state laws.
+These laws generally make it illegal for employers to discharge, fail to promote, fail to hire or otherwise mistreat an individual because of a physical or mental disability so long as that person is able to perform the job.
+It also requires employers to make reasonable accommodations for employees with such physical or mental disabilities.

 Disability discrimination encompasses a wide range of scenarios, including:

-- Failure to grant someone leave entitled to them under the Family and Medical Leave Act (FMLA)
+- Failure to grant someone leave entitled to them, for example, under the Family and Medical Leave Act (FMLA) or California Family Rights Act (CFRA)

-- Failure to hire a capable employee due to his or her disability
+- Failure to hire a qualified employee due to his or her disability or perceived disability

 - Discharging a disabled individual for requesting accommodations